KSkert/OntheFly/README.md

 # OnTheFly

-**OnTheFly** lets you *steer* PyTorch training runs live from VS Code — pause, inspect, fork, merge, and export without ever leaving your IDE or sending data to the cloud.
+**OnTheFly** lets you steer PyTorch training runs live from VS Code — pause, inspect, fork, merge, and export without ever leaving your IDE or sending data to the cloud.

 Today, most training is **fire-and-forget**: you start a long run, wait, and only discover failure cases or weak slices *after* it finishes.
 Fixing them means reruns, one-off notebooks, and manual data slicing.

+Many engineers quit training after seeing validation error increase and train error bottom, but double descent is a common theme in some setups.
+Being able to test, save a model, and continue training seamlessly is another big time saver.

 OnTheFly turns that into an interactive loop: